C4ptainCrunch/thesis/source/index.rst

 ~~~~

 The MCTS agent has a parameter :math:`t` that states how much time the agent may spend on simulation during its turn.
 As (Kocsis and Szepesvári) XXX have shown that given enough time MCTS converges to the minimax tree and thus is optimal, we know that the higher is :math:`t`, the better the agent will be.
-However, since we are constrained by the capacity of our computation ressources, we have to choose a reasonable value of :math:`t`.
+However, since we are constrained by the capacity of our computation resources, we have to choose a reasonable value of :math:`t`.

 Given our objective of producing an agent capable of playing against a human, choosing a value of :math:`t` higher than 1 minute is unrealistic as the human will not want to wait more than that at each turn of the game.
 While 1 minute is an upper bound, having a much smaller waiting time at each turn would be valuable.
 We think that  :math:`t = 5s` is a reasonable value.